 The whirring helicopter seeds of modern day conifers (as well as a handful of other tree species) are truly marvels of evolution.
 We humans have yet to top the simple efficiency of this form of locomotion.
 It is easy to see how such seed anatomy benefits a tree.
-Instead of plummeting to the ground and struggling under the shade of its parents, these seeds are often carried great distances by the breeze.
-What's more, multiple different lineages of tree species have converged on this single asymmetrical wing design of their samaras.
+Instead of plummeting to the ground and struggling under the shade of its parents, winged seeds are often carried great distances by the breeze.
+Such a dispersal mechanism is so effective that multiple tree lineages have converged on a single asymmetrical wing design of their samaras.

 The key to this type of seed dispersal lies in the movement of the seed in the air.
 The whirring motion allows the seeds to stay airborne as they are carried away from their cones.
-It is a wonder that such an adaptation could have evolved.
-Creationists would argue that any intermediate must be doomed to failure.
+It would be all too easy to argue that any intermediate must be doomed to failure.
 However, this is not the case.
 A rich collection of 270 million year old fossils discovered in Texas is shining light on how at least one lineage of conifers settled in on this wonderful adaptation for seed dispersal.

-Instead of producing one type of winged seed, this ancient species of conifer known scientifically as Manifera talaris produced multiple different samara designs.
+Instead of producing one type of winged seed, an ancient species of conifer known scientifically as Manifera talaris produced multiple different samara designs.
 Some were symmetrical, others were double winged, and still others matched what we would readily recognize as a samara today.
-It would seem that early conifers were trying out many different forms of wind dispersed seed designs.
+It would seem that early conifers were “trying out” many different forms of wind dispersed seed designs.
 Manifera talaris was alive during the early Permian.
-At that time, there were not many animals alive (that we are aware of) that could function as seed dispersers.
+At that time, there were not many animals alive (that we are aware of) that could function as seed dispersers for conifers.
 Instead, these early trees relied on the wind to do the work for them.

 Photo Credit: Dr. Cindy Looy

 Further Reading: